digitaltwinconsortium/ManufacturingOntologies/README.md

 ## Production Line Simulation

-The solution leverages a production line simulation made up of several Stations, leveraging an OPC UA information model, as well as a simple Manufacturing Execution System (MES).
+The solution leverages a production line simulation made up of several stations, leveraging an OPC UA information model, as well as a simple Manufacturing Execution System (MES).
 Both the Stations and the MES are containerized for easy deployment.

 ### Default Simulation Configuration